IEDB/tetramer-validator/README.md

 ### Command Line

-If you would like to run the validator tool on the command line, please clone this repository and install using `pip`
+If you would like to run the validator tool on the command line, please clone the Git repository and install using `pip`

 ```
 git clone https://github.com/IEDB/tetramer-validator.git